Today, there are dozens of types of peat free composts available in the shops, with many standardised ‘recipes’ emerging after the Second World War.

-But all that choice can be confusing and overwhelming.
-It’s hard to tell what the differences are and if you are using the right compost.
+All that choice can be confusing and overwhelming.
+It’s hard to tell what the differences are and if you are using the right peat free compost.

-So here’s a handy guide to potting compost types, mixes and uses.
+So here’s a handy guide to potting peat free compost types, mixes and uses.

 By compost, I don’t mean the black recycled compost you get out of the compost bin.
 This is a soil improver and should never be used to fill pots or seed trays.
 It would be like putting young plants in pure manure mixture, and will definitely kill them.